mui/material-ui/docs/data/material/customization/palette/palette.md

 }
 ```

-To use the custom color for the `color` prop of a component,
-you'll need to add it to the component's `PropsColorOverrides` interface.
+To use a custom color for the `color` prop of a component, you must add it to the component's `PropsColorOverrides` interface.
-For example if you need to use it on the `Button` component add it like this:
+The example below shows how to do this with a Button component:

 <!-- tested with packages/mui-material/test/typescript/augmentation/paletteColors.spec.ts -->